-The LPDA offers enthusiastic players the opportunity to get top professional training and a high level of team play often associated with ‘club’ teams, but at a reduced cost and without the long commute to practice.
+The LPDA offers enthusiastic Lexington players the opportunity to get top professional training and a high level of team play often associated with ‘club’ teams, but at a reduced cost and without the long commute to practice.
+The LPDA is available only to a limited number of the most committed and talented soccer players in Lexington.
 The LPDA is directed by LUSC Director of Coaching, Brendan Donahue.
-LPDA teams practice in Lexington and compete on fall and spring Sunday afternoons, and on weekends during the winter.

 What is the LPDA?